Manav8879/Movie-Recommender-System/README.md

 # Movie-Recommender-System
 Developed an application to suggest movies based on user preferences and viewing history.
-Leveraged Machine Learning algorithms and Data Analysis techniques to provide personalized  recommendations.
+Leveraged Data Analysis techniques and Scikit-Learn to provide personalized recommendations.